 They are looking for real, raw Jesus.
-They are looking for the cross to do its deadly work in their life.
-They are looking for the Bible to pierce their heart and separate their flesh and spirit.
-They are looking for the iron of other Christians who can compassionately brush off the hard edges of their sin.
-Above all, they are looking for the biblical church.
+They are looking for the Gospel in it’s biblical form.
+They are looking for the Scriptures to pierce their heart and separate their flesh and spirit.
+They are looking for the love and correction of other Christians who can compassionately bring them closer to Christ.
+But above all, they are looking for the biblical church.
 The one who proclaims the Gospel, matures in truth, loves deeply, and nothing more.
 That is the church we are here to discuss.

 However, let me be clear to those who might confuse this discussion with another.
-This church is not one of religious orthodoxy, Catholicism, or any denominational heritage.
+This church is not one of religious tradition, Catholicism, or any denominational heritage.
 It is quite the contrary.

-The first place many Christians go when they feel the failure of church modernism is back to the ritual-laden and unbiblical church traditions found throughout history.
+The first place many Christians go when they feel the failure of church modernism is back to the ritual-laden and extra-biblical church traditions found throughout history.

-We’re actually calling Christians to look back even further—to the New Testament church and to the instructions for Christian gathering found in the Holy Scriptures.
+We’re actually calling Christians to look back even further—to the New Testament, to the words of the Apostles and to the instructions for Christian gathering found in the Holy Scriptures.

-But this leaves us with a critical question: Where do we find that biblical expression of church?
+But this leaves us with one critical question: Where do we find that biblical expression of church?

 Well… we’re glad you’re here.

 First off, there is no one “correct way” to do church.
 That being said, we do have a considerable amount of Scripture available to us for creating biblically accurate Christian gatherings.
 While much of these teachings have been buried or carefully cut out of the modern church practice, we feel that an unearthing of God’s original architecture is timely.